AntondeGroot/Flashbook/README.md

 ### TODO
 #### To add:
+- Replace os.path with pathlib to make it cross-platform in the future / less verbose and easier to read.
 - Multiprocess the functions that create the flashcards in 'print' mode.
 Python multithreading isn't real multithreading as it just switches rapidly between threads.
 Multithreading will not speed it up but multiprocessing will.
 - Clean up code: make it PEP-8 compliant, add clear docstrings to the functions, perhaps move more code from modules to functions in order to make the modules clearer and shorter.
 - Perhaps use SQLite for data, currently everything is stored as .tex, .txt, .json files in %localappdata%.
 Although, now it is easy for users to edit manually, easy to delete etc.